 Dissociative disorders can make you feel disconnected from your persona, previous experiences and behaviours.

-Known to cause interruptions in psychological functioning and well-being, living with any degree of dissociative disorder can be very difficult.
+Dissociative disorders are mental health conditions that can blur the reality of both past and present events.
 Studies suggest a large proportion of individuals living with dissociative disorders have experienced traumatic events.
-Here, dissociation and disconnecting from reality are used as coping mechanisms, helping to block out a traumatic experience or memory.
+These conditions disconnect you from reality and are used as a coping mechanism, helping people to block out a traumatic experience or memory.

 What are dissociative disorders?